 For saddle patterns breeders use the terms B1 -B4 to grade the amount of saddle, this grading system is used on both liver and tan and black and tans dogs.
-Not L1-L4 All of these saddle patterns are equally exeptable although a B4 or full coat is a recessive gene and is usually more rare to see.
-Although some colors can be rare there should not be a difference in price for liver and tan vs Black and tan, this is usually a ploy from backyard breeders.
-There should no preferrance given in the ring for amount of saddle.
+Not L1-L4 All of these saddle patterns are equally exeptable although a B4 or full coat is a recessive gene and is usually rare to see.
+Although some colors can be rare there should not be a difference in price for liver and tan vs Black and tan, this is usually a ploy from backyard breeders. when you see kennels that have majority full coat livers or full coat black understand that these are recessives......many backyard breeders have some of the most beautiful colored hounds.....but this may be the only aspect they are breeding for......there is no preferrance given in the ring for amount of saddle.

 Notes about color